jonharlem/etherium-exploration/README.md

 The Ethereum team has put in a lot of time and thought to make it possible for any developer to write and distribute decentalized applications.

+###Smart Contracts

+**Smart contracts** are account holding objects on the ethereum blockchain.
+They can contain functions, interact with other contracts, make decisions, store data, and send ether to others.
+Ethereum contracts are defined by their creators, but the execution of their services are controlled by the network itself.
+As long as the network exists, the contracts will be executable unless programmed to self distruct.

 ###Resources & Threads
 ---
 **Videos**